pkboy/pkboy.github.io/_posts/2022-05-30-wordpress-embed-post.markdown

 tags: oxygenbuilder php wordpress
 ---

-> This might not work on the front-end
+> This might not work on the front-end because of iframe embedding thing that Wordpress does.
+Content is added, iframe is loaded, but the position absolute and clip: rect style is being applied.

 OxygenBuilder disables the Wordpress theme and renders content using its own templates, so if something isn't created for a specific content type, Oxygen will render the page using the catch-all template.